Why Care About Roles? Social Dilemmas, Exchange Relationships, And Psychological Needs

 Resolution Of Social Dilemmas

 According to Britannica, a role provides “a means of identifying and placing an individual in a society”.
-Roles not only define one’s responsibilities within a community, but also facilitate the coordination of group efforts and resources for the mitigation of the various “tragedies of the commons”, such as the “Prisoner’s Dilemma” and the “Stag Hunt”, by “creating a set of shared expectations that script the behavior of the individuals who occupy them,” as said by Donelson Forsyth in ‘Group Dynamics’.
+Roles not only define one’s responsibilities within a community, but also facilitate cooperation and coordination of group efforts and resources for the mitigation of the various “tragedies of the commons”, such as the “Prisoner’s Dilemma” and the “Stag Hunt”, by “creating a set of shared expectations that script the behavior of the individuals who occupy them,” as said by Donelson Forsyth in ‘Group Dynamics’.

 And, on the resolution of social dilemmas through the creation of social capital, according to Manabu Fujimoto: “… roles within teams promote team cohesion and responsibility, foster positive interdependence and individual accountability, and stimulate members’ awareness of the overall group performance and of each member’s contribution.” – ‘Team Roles And Hierarchic System In Group Discussion’.